hithaishree98/LangChain_RAG_Knowledge_Assistant/SystemDesign.md

      - Slack notification failures don't affect the answer.
      - Database write failures don't corrupt the session.

-  The pattern throughout: non-critical paths fail silently and log the error, critical paths retry and surface the error cleanly.

 - **Idempotency and Atomic Operations**

   If document indexing fails halfway through, the database record gets cleaned up.

   Temp files are deleted in a finally block so they're always cleaned up even if an exception is thrown.

   Duplicate uploads are rejected with a 409 before any work is done.

+- **Input Validation**

+  Every request is checked before any work starts.
+A 200MB file or a 10,000-character question gets rejected immediately with a clear 400 error.

 - **Observability**

   - Structured JSON logs for debugging individual requests
   - business metrics via /analytics for understanding usage patterns
   - audit trail of every query and response.

+- **Health check**
+-
+    To check whether the database, vector store, and LLM key are all working.

-- **Security in Depth**
+- **Security**

   - Input validation blocks malformed requests (max file size, allowed extensions, max question length).
    - Authentication via API key header.
    - Authorization via user_id filtering at the database level
    - LLM guardrail prompt prevents hallucination

-- **Deterministic Hashing for Identity**
+- **Deterministic Hashing**

   The workspace and passkey get hashed together to produce a consistent user_id.